 5. Increase Use of Shared Urban Facilities to Transfer Cargo from Inbound Trucks to Lighter, Emissions-Friendly Transportation.

 Establishing shared transshipment facilities such as crossdocks are crucial to advance optimal urban logistics solutions.
-Indeed, these types of facilities hold the promise of reduced CO2 emissions, efficient use of resources, and improved service levels.
+Indeed, shared logistics facilities in urban areas hold the promise of reduced CO2 emissions, efficient use of resources, and improved service levels.
 These transshipment facilities will enable logistics providers to transfer shipments from larger trucks to smaller vehicles such as electric vans and cargo bikes.
 For example, companies like DHL and UPS have set up urban depots where shipments are consolidated for final delivery via electric vans or bikes.

 Also, Governments can help promote the use of these shared facilities by offering incentives such as subsidies or preferential land use.
-Further as discussed previously, the use of standardized containers will enable the smooth transfer between transport modes within these urban transshipment facilities.
+Further as discussed previously, the use of shared micro-containers will enable the smooth transfer between transport modes within these urban transshipment facilities.
 Additionally, shared urban logistics facilities like these encourage logistics organizations and businesses to work efficiently, increasing operational interoperability for all stakeholders.

 For a more detailed discussion on transshipment, see this Physical Internet paper, TOWARDS A PHYSICAL INTERNET, and its depiction of π-Nodes to facilitate the seamless transfer of standardized containers to different modes and carriers.